IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumesnapshotclass.md

 NOTE: In IBM Storage Virtualize® partition environments, the flag is ignored — a new method is used for taking snapshots.

-- To create a stretched snapshot on SAN Volume Controller storage systems, put a colon (:) between the two pools within the `pool` value.
+- To create a stretched snapshot on SAN Volume Controller storage systems, the optional parameter `pool` must be used.
+Put a colon (:) between the two pools within the `pool` value.
 For example:

   `pool: demo-pool1:demo-pool2`